eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 expressed within the language itself.
 What this means in practice is that the compiler always produces errors that humans can understand, even when working with complex generic types.
-The Ceylon compiler *never* produces error messages with mystifying non-denotable types like Java's `List<capture#3-of ?>`.
+The Ceylon compiler *never* produces error messages involving mystifying non-denotable types like Java's `List<capture#3-of ?>`.

 An integral part of this system of denotable principal types is first-class support for union and intersection types.
 A *union type* is a type which